Partition and secession in New York: Dividing New York State into three autonomous regions

 The plan is to amend the State Constitution via a Constitutional Convention or a legislative majority.
 Unlike standard bills, a constitutional amendment does not need the governor’s approval.
 An alternate plan is having municipalities to use the NYS constitution home rule clause to encourage the legislature to submit the amendment to the voters.
 The plan calls for regional senators and assembly representatives from both regions to also serve as the New York State Legislature.
 Both regions would also have an elected Regional Governor, Regional Lieutenant-Governor, and Regional Secretary of State.
 The residual state government would still have an elected Governor, Lieutenant-Governor, and Comptroller.

-Most reporting has been in the New Amsterdam Region: WKTV out of Utica City; The Evening Tribune of Steuben County; Hudson Valley Post; WHCU out of Ithaca City; abc6 out of Albany; WETM out of Chemung County; FingerLakes1.
-Although it has been picked up in the Montauk Region as well by WSHU, an NPR affiliate, in and around Connecticut and the far reaches of Long Island.
-So far only Pix 11, WPIX, of New York City has reported in the New York Region.
-Fox News has also reported.
-Rich Azzopardi, a senior advisor to Cuomo, said: "It’s the sort of divisive, unserious and sad pandering that was easy pickings for [Comedy Central’s] ‘The Daily Show’".
-A spokesman for governor Cuomo said: "The fact that small politicians are once again pushing this un-serious, ignorant and pander-filled press release of a bill may be the surest sign yet that things are getting back to normal [in relation to Covid-19]."